Recently Visited Pages

 Applying for Services

-New students should apply to the college online and complete their assessment test or submit ACT scores before meeting with the DSS Manager.
+New students should apply to the college online and complete their assessment test or submit ACT scores before meeting with the DSS manager.
 Each section of the assessment test is untimed and is taken on a computer.
 An online calculator is allowed for the math section.
 For more information, contact the Assessment Center.
 If accommodations are approved for the assessment tests, they will be provided through DSS and should be scheduled ahead of time.
+(PLEASE NOTE - DUE TO COVID-19, PLACEMENT TESTING IS NOT CURRENTLY AVAILABLE AND OTHER MEASURES ARE BEING UTILIZED FOR PLACEMENT.
+SPEAK WITH THE DSS MANAGER TO LEARN MORE).

-During the initial appointment, the student and Disability Support manager will discuss the documentation/disability and the impact upon the academic setting to assist in determining eligibility.
+During the initial appointment, the student and disability support services manager will discuss the documentation/disability and the impact upon the academic setting to assist in determining eligibility.

 Students are responsible for providing documentation of their disability.
-The (DSS) manager will evaluate all the information that is provided and make a determination on a case by case basis.
+The DSS manager will evaluate all the information that is provided and make a determination on a case-by-case basis using the guidance provided by the Association of Higher Education and Disability.

 Forms of documentation that will be considered: